morikatron/toio-sdk-for-unity/docs_EN/usage_navigator.md

 public void AddBorder(int width=60, int x1=0, int x2=500, int y1=0, int y2=500);
 ```

-If you want to add a border to the mat, the method is to create a wall on the east, west, north, south, and west all at the same time.<br>
+If you want to add a border to the mat, the method is to create a wall on the east, west, north, south, and west all at the same time.
-When CubeNavigator is instantiated, `AddBorder(70);` is automatically called.

 - width
   - Definition: half the thickness of a wall